Cannot Use Import Statement Outside A Module

 }

-Solution: Ensure that the <script> tag in index.html includes the type="module" attribute.
+Solution: make sure the <script> tag in index.html includes the type="module" attribute.

 Scenario 2: Node.js Application